AztecProtocol/engineering-designs/in-progress/7588-spartan-clusters.md

 - [ ] 2024-09-04: Attack scenarios passing in CI.
 - [ ] 2024-09-09: `staging` network deployed
 - [ ] 2024-09-11: `spartan` network deployed

+## Future Work

+There is also [attack net](https://github.com/crytic/attacknet) that works with k8s and chaos-mesh and is purpose built for testing blockchains in adversarial conditions.

+This will be useful to add to the network tests, especially around L1 censorship resistance.